 Despite the word’s popularity, though, you probably don’t know where “hello” actually comes from.
 Has it always been a greeting?
 Was another word used in its place before?
 And why do we say ‘Hello’ when answering the phone?

-Well, the last time we told you the fascinating story of how the word “OK” was invented.
-If you haven’t checked that out, then do click here to read all about it.
+Well, the last time we told you the fascinating story behind the origin of “OK”

 Today we are back with another origin story for those of you who have been curious about the history of “Hello”!